Boost.ai is delighted to announce the release of features and controls for GDPR compliance in conversational AI.

 What is important to note, however, is that while we have made this process as flexible and easily adaptable as possible for you in the new admin and chat panels, you are still ultimately responsible for how your organization approaches and adapts to the new regulation.

 We hope you’ll find the new features and controls helpful so you can continue to confidently use the James platform.
-Feel free to contact us if you have any questions about GDPR for virtual assistants.
+Feel free to contact us if you have any questions about GDPR for virtual agents.